 The most common cause of emphysema is cigarette smoking.
 Quitting smoking can help prevent you from getting the disease.
 If you already have emphysema, not smoking might keep it from getting worse.

 While COPD and emphysema are not curable, there are treatments that can help you manage the disease.
-Treatment for emphysema varies based on your symptoms, but often begins with medication management including inhalers and medications to manage symptoms.
+Treatment for emphysema varies based on your symptoms.
+Mild emphysema can be managed with prescription inhalers, oxygen and pulmonary rehabilitation.

-As the disease progresses, oxygen therapy and pulmonary rehabilitation may be prescribed.
-Once medical therapy has achieved maximum benefit, the remaining options for treatment have been limited to surgical lung volume reduction or lung transplantation, until recently.
+As the disease progresses, oxygen therapy and pulmonary rehabilitation may be prescribed for severe emphysema.
+Once medical therapy achieves maximum benefit, the remaining options for treatment have been limited to surgical lung volume reduction or lung transplantation, until recently.

 Bronchoscopic Lung Volume Reduction (BLVR) for Emphysema